 - Have a routine: If you make sure your little one is fed and rested you can reduce tantrums due to physical needs.

-- Know your little one’s triggers: If your little one always has a tantrum during an outing try to plan ahead with appropriate toys, make sure he or she is fed and rested, and try to choose environments that prevent tantrums.
+- Know your little one’s triggers: If your little one always has a tantrum during an outing try to plan ahead with appropriate toys, make sure he is fed and rested, and try to choose environments that prevent tantrums.